‘Da Vinci Code' Author Dan Brown Settles Lawsuit Alleging a Secret Life

-"The Da Vinci Code" author Dan Brown and his ex-wife have agree to settle a lawsuit in which she alleged he led a secret life during their marriage that included several affairs.
+"The Da Vinci Code" author Dan Brown and his ex-wife have agreed to settle a lawsuit in which she alleged he led a secret life during their marriage that included several affairs.

-The couple agreed to voluntary dismiss the lawsuit and "any and all claims and counterclaims in this matter," according to court papers filed Monday in a New Hampshire court.
+The couple agreed to voluntarily dismiss the lawsuit and "any and all claims and counterclaims in this matter," according to court papers filed Monday in a New Hampshire court.

 "Blythe Brown and Dan Brown have reached an amicable resolution of their disagreements, and will have no further comment," Blythe Brown's attorney Harvey Wolkoff said in a statement.
 "They request that their desire for privacy and closure be respected."